smolkaj/rubix/IDEAS.md

   * The center cubelets are always known.
   * Scanning should infer all cubelets simulataneously instead of scanning faces one-by-one.
 (It may be useful to model the color of each cubelet as a probability distribution over all possible colors.
-A Cubelet is then considered "known" once its distribution is sufficiently concentrated on one color, say >= 99%.)
+A cubelet is then considered "known" once its distribution is sufficiently concentrated on one color, say >= 99%.)
   * In the GUI, perhaps the confidene can be visualized using color intensities.